Quantifying and Mitigating Self-Preference Bias of LLM Judges: Related Work

 \subsection{Self-preference bias}

-Self-preference bias, where judges systematically favor their own outputs, is linked to model self-recognition and persists across architectures \citep{panickssery2024llmevaluators,liu2024narcissistic,wataoka2025selfpreferencebiasllmasajudge,lehr2025extremeselfpreferencelanguagemodels}. \cite{panickssery2024llmevaluators} provided seminal evidence that LLM evaluators can recognize and preferentially select their own generations, establishing SPB as a distinct and measurable phenomenon. \cite{liu2024narcissistic} further characterized this behavior as ``narcissistic evaluation'', demonstrating that ego-driven score inflation is systematic rather than stochastic.
+Self-preference bias, where judges systematically favor their own outputs, is linked to model self-recognition and persists across architectures \citep{panickssery2024llmevaluators,liu2024narcissistic,wataoka2025selfpreferencebiasllmasajudge,lehr2025extremeselfpreferencelanguagemodels}.
+Panickssery et al.~\citep{panickssery2024llmevaluators} provided seminal evidence that LLM evaluators can recognize and preferentially select their own generations, establishing SPB as a distinct and measurable phenomenon.
+Liu et al.~\citep{liu2024narcissistic} further characterized this behavior as ``narcissistic evaluation'', demonstrating that ego-driven score inflation is systematic rather than stochastic.

 A critical methodological challenge lies in the conflation of capability and bias: conventional win-rate metrics fail to distinguish whether a strong model prefers itself due to narcissistic bias or genuine quality superiority \citep{panickssery2024llmevaluators,wataoka2025selfpreferencebiasllmasajudge,chen2025llmevaluatorspreferreason,chen-etal-2025-beyond}.
 Consequently, simple difference metrics are insufficient for reliable characterization \citep{chen-etal-2025-beyond}.
 This conflation is particularly problematic in practice, as it can lead to the deployment of biased judges under the mistaken assumption that their high capability ensures objectivity.